jingyuyao/newsreader/readme.md

     - styles/ - all scss files
   - routes/ - non-static path routing logic
   - views/ - templates written in pug

+## Conventions

+### File naming

+Files should be lowercase with nouns separated by a dash. e.g. `hello-world.js`

+### HTML, Scss

+Element id and classes should be camelCase.